ravisharda/pravega-developer-resources/pki-commands.md

    # a) Export the certificate from the keystore:
    keytool -keystore standalone.server.keystore.jks -alias localhost -certreq -file exported-cert-file \
         -storepass 1111_aaaa
+   Optionally, to view the contents of the generated file, execute:

    # b) Sign the exported certificate by the CA.
    openssl x509 -req -CA ca-cert -CAkey ca-key -in exported-cert-file -out server-cert-signed \
         -days 3650 -CAcreateserial -passin pass:1111_aaaa

    #c) Import the CA certificate and the server's signed certificate into the server's keystore:
-   keytool -keystore standalone.server.keystore.jks -alias CARoot -import -file ca-cert -storepass 1111_aaaa -noprompt

-   keytool -keystore standalone.server.keystore.jks -alias localhost -import -file server-cert-signed -storepass 1111_aaaa -noprompt
+   keytool -keystore standalone.server.keystore.jks -alias CARoot -import -file ca-cert -storepass 1111_aaaa -noprompt keytool -keystore standalone.server.keystore.jks -alias localhost -import -file server-cert-signed -storepass 1111_aaaa -noprompt

    # Now, check the server keystore to see everything is in order: